pustotnik/zenmake/docs/buildconf-taskparams.rst

 export-defines
 """""""""""""""""""""
-    If it's True then it exports value of ``defines`` for all build tasks which depend on the current task.
+    If it's True then it exports value of :ref:`defines<buildconf-taskparams-defines>` for all build tasks
+    which depend on the current task.
 Also it can be one or more defines for explicit exporting.
+Defines from :ref:`config-actions<config-actions>`
+    are not exported.
+    Use :ref:`export-config-actions<buildconf-taskparams-export-config-actions>`
+    to export defines from ``config-actions``.

     By default it's False.

     You can use :ref:`substitution<buildconf-substitutions>`
     variables for this parameter.